Starignus/RPIGPIO/Session1/Raspbian_Linux.md

 <img src="raspbian_pixel_desktop_acesso.jpg" alt="terminal" width="450">
 </p>

 Then we can type some basic commands.
 For example **pwd**.
 It shows the path where we are working.
-Also, we can use  **man** which  givs information about any Linux command
+Also, we can use  **man** which  gives information about any Linux command
 RPI setup.
 Another useful command is  *ls*, which let us know the folders contained in a directory. *ls -alrt* give us more information of the system and it orders in reverse order of how the files were created.
 There are some basic